isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The specific names `.h` and `.cpp` are not required (just recommended as a default) and other names are in widespread use.
 Examples are `.hh`, `.C`, and `.cxx`.
 Use such names equivalently.
-In this document, we refer to `.h` and `.cpp` as a shorthand for header and implementation files, even though the actual extension may be different.
+In this document, we refer to `.h` and `.cpp` as a shorthand for header and implementation files, even though the actual extension might be different.

-Your IDE (if you use one) may have strong opinions about suffixes.
+Your IDE (if you use one) might have strong opinions about suffixes.

 ##### Example